LAST UPDATED: 23 June 2023

 When was the last time you did a thorough review of your emergency planning docs?
 Your risk assessment?
 Race terms & conditions?
 Volunteer training manuals?
 Even your race budget?

 Well, whenever that may have been, this is the time to have another close look at all of them.
-Not only because COVID-19 probably made you think you'd want to tweak you refund policies and cancellation clauses.
+Not only because COVID-19 probably made you think you'd want to tweak you refund policies and cancelation clauses.
 But also because you'll never again have the luxury of time to focus on these things in depth.
 So make this time count.

 If you have no documents at all, or want a clean start, take a look at our how-to's on risk assessments, T&C's and race budgets, complete with free templates you can download and use to create your own.